 The Amazon Fire HD 10 was the best full-size tablet made by Amazon in 2017, and it's a solid, albeit unremarkable slate that doesn't cost a lot of money.
 Sure, it's no secret the tablet market is in decline.
 People don’t need to buy a new tablet every couple of years, the way they buy a phone.

 While Apple and Microsoft try to conjure fresh interest with a flurry of overpowered, wannabe laptop replacements, Amazon has chipped away at the other end of the price spectrum with a series of solid, unremarkable slates on which to binge watch TV shows.

-Improvements have been gradual, but the 2017 version of Amazon's Fire HD 10 offers a high definition display, speedier performance, and hands-free, voice activated assistant, Alexa.
+Improvements have been gradual since, but the 2017 version of Amazon's Fire HD 10 offers a high definition display, speedier performance, and hands-free, voice activated assistant, Alexa.

 The greatest trick Amazon has pulled off here is managing to reduce the price.
-This year’s Fire HD isn’t just better than its predecessor, it’s also cheaper, at just $150 or £150, even before this week's discount.
+The Fire HD isn’t just better than its predecessor, it’s also cheaper, at just $150 or £150.

 You can get plenty of diminutive tablets without breaking the bank, but it’s harder to find big screen tablets with such a reasonable price tag.

 Amazon Fire HD 10 (2017) price and release date

 - Amazon Fire HD 10 costs $150/£150 (around AU$195)